Axn-Switch/Axn-Switch/README.md

 👋 Hi, I’m Diete-Spiff Timothy <br>
 👀 I’m interested in Full-Stack development and love to learn about tech <br>
-🌱 I’m currently learning System Design, Software development Cloud computing as well<br>
+🌱 I’m currently learning System Design, Software development and Cloud computing as well<br>
 📫 How to reach me: dietespifftimothyswift@gmail.com<br>
 ⚡ Fun fact: I also love to design and am quite proficient with several design software(figma, canva, photoshop, premiere)<br>